Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Main Results

 \subsubsection{Quantizing the CSIT}

-~\\ The block diagram of this precoding scheme is depicted in Fig.~\ref{fig:map_diagram}.
-Because of the uneven structure of the precoder, we describe separately the precoding strategy at the best-informed TX (TX 1) and at any other TX (TX~$2$ to TX~$M$).
+The block diagram of this precoding scheme is depicted in Fig.~\ref{fig:map_diagram}.
+Because of the uneven structure of the precoder, we separately describe the precoding strategy at the best-informed TX (TX 1) and at any other TX (TX~$2$ to TX~$M$).
 Let us consider first the later.
 The main limitation of the distributed precoding is not the error variance at the restricting TXs, but the impossibility at TX~1 of knowing what the other TXs are going to transmit.
-In order to overtake this problem, all the TXs but TX~1 quantize their estimation matrix with a known quantizer $\Qc$.
-Hence, for any $j>1$, TX~$j$ does not use directly its CSIT $\bHH\expj$ to precode, but first pre-processes it.
+In order to overcome this problem, all the TXs but TX~1 quantize their estimate of the channel matrix with a known quantizer~$\Qc$.
+Hence, for any $j>1$, TX~$j$ does not directly use its CSIT $\bHH\expj$ to precode, but first pre-processes it.
 In other words, TX~$j$ applies \eqm{ \bHH\expj_q = \Qc(\bHH\expj). } The characteristics of the quantizer $\Qc$ will be detailed later.
 Then, TX~$j$ naively applies a centralized ZF scheme as described in Section~\ref{subse:scheme_centr} but in a distributed manner (based on $\bHH\expj_q$).
 Since the quantization transforms the continuous variable $\bHH\expj$ into a discrete one, it facilitates that the setting becomes a hierarchical setting in which the information available at other TXs is estimated without explicit communication.

 We focus now on the precoder at the best-informed TX (TX~1), which attempts to correct the error of the previous TXs.
 Let TX~$1$ estimate $\bHH\expj_q$ based on its own information $\bHH\expo$, e.g. by computing the Maximum A Posteriori estimator (MAP) of $\bHH\expj_q$: \eqm{ \bHH^{(j)\leftarrow(1)}_q = \argmax_{\bHH\expj_q\in\Qc(\Cb^{K\times N_T})} \Pr\LB\bHH\expj_q \mid \bHH\expo\RB. } It is important to notice that the quantized value $\bHH\expj_q$ is not intended to be transmitted, but it is aimed at helping TX~1 to estimate the CSIT used at TX~$j$, \emph{without any explicit communication between them}.